facebook/react/docs/docs/components-and-props.md

 [Try it on Codepen.](http://codepen.io/gaearon/pen/rrJNJY?editors=0010)

 Extracting components might seem like grunt work at first, but having a palette of reusable components pays off in larger apps.
-A good rule of thumb is that if you can come up with a short name (a `Button`, a `Panel`, an `Avatar`, a `FeedStory`) for a part of your app's UI, it is a good candidate to be a reusable component.
+A good rule of thumb is that if a part of your UI is used several times (`Button`, `Panel`, `Avatar`), or is complex enough on its own (`App`, `FeedStory`, `Comment`), it is a good candidate to be a reusable component.

 ## Props are Read-Only

 Whether you declare a component [as a function or a class](#functional-and-class-components), it must never modify its own props.
 Consider this `sum` function:

 ```js
 function sum(a, b) {